Turri, A., & Turri, J. (2015). The truth about lying. Cognition.

 Thomas Reid distinguished between natural and artificial language and argued that natural language has a very specific sort of priority over artificial language.
 This paper critically interprets Reid’s discussion, extracts a Reidian explanatory argument for the priority of natural language, and places Reid’s thought in the broad tradition of Cartesian linguistics.

-My research has been funded by the Social Sciences and Humanities Research Council of Canada, the Otario Ministry of Economic Development and Innovation, the National Endowment for the Humanities (USA), the John Templeton Foundation, Wake Forest University, the British Academy, and the Association of Commonwealth Universities, the National Endowment for the Humanities, and the Canada Research Chairs program.
+My research has been funded by the Social Sciences and Humanities Research Council of Canada, the Ontario Ministry of Economic Development and Innovation, the Templeton Foundation, the British Academy and Association of Commonwealth Universities, the National Endowment for the Humanities, and the Canada Research Chairs program.